AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 ### The Suspended Council

-Arkaven is governed by the Suspended Council, consisting of seven representatives (one from each root system) plus an appointed Overseer from [[Scender]].
+Lavis is governed by the Suspended Council, consisting of seven representatives (one from each root system) plus an appointed Overseer from [[Scender]].
 Major decisions are made in public sessions in the Resonance Bowl, where acoustics ensure all citizens can hear proceedings regardless of where they stand.

 Council positions are filled through application of the [[Rite of Transference]], with candidates demonstrating their vision for governance to the current position-holder, who must relinquish their role if a superior vision emerges.

 ### Social Structure

-Society in Arkaven is less stratified than in [[Scender]], with citizen mobility between root systems encouraged as part of personal growth.
+Society in Lavis is less stratified than in [[Scender]], with citizen mobility between root systems encouraged as part of personal growth.
 However, distinct cultural differences have emerged between the rings:

 - **Outer Rings** (Nascence, Reflection) – More practical, material focus, with emphasis on craft and production
 - **Middle Rings** (Ascendance, Harmony) – Cultural and educational pursuits dominate